hairyhenderson/gomplate/docs/content/usage.md

 $ gomplate -t out=out.t -c filemap.json --input-dir=in --output-map='{{ template "out" }}'
 ```

-### Ignorefile

-You can use ignore file `.gomplateignore` to ignore some files, have the similar behavior to the [.gitignore](https://git-scm.com/docs/gitignore) file.
-Nested ignorefile are supported, you can use ignorefile on any sub directroy.

-Ignorefile only support `--input-dir` option.

 ### `--chmod`

 By default, output files are created with the same file mode (permissions) as input files.
 If desired, the `--chmod` option can be used to override this behaviour, and set the output file mode explicitly.
 This can be useful for creating executable scripts or ensuring write permissions.